AuFeld/AuFeld/README.md

-# I love big data and I can not lie

 ### A Little About Me:

 - 👨🏽‍💻 I’m a Data Science graduate and an Associate Product Lead at Lambda School